ddecarle/eeb462-2024/LAB1_characterMatrices.md

 ./<program> [option 1] [option 2]…
 ```

-To run MUSCLE, we might use a command like this:
+To run MUSCLE, for example, we might use a command like this:

 ```
-./muscle3.8.31_i86darwin64 -in 16s.fasta -out 16s.fasta.align
+./muscle-osx-arm64.v5.3 -align 16s.fasta -output 16s.fasta.align
 ```

 You could manually type and execute the command for each alignment, but that would be tedious.
 Instead, let’s use a **for-loop**.